Instance-dependent Noisy-label Learning with Graphical Model Based Noise-rate Estimation: Experiments

 \subsection{Implementation}

-All methods are implemented in Pytorch~\citep{paszke2019pytorch} and use one NVIDIA RTX 3090 card.
+All methods are implemented in Pytorch~\cite{paszke2019pytorch} and use one NVIDIA RTX 3090 card for training and testing.
 As mentioned in the original papers, hyperparameter settings are kept the same for the baselines used in the proposed algorithm.
 All classifier architectures are also kept the same as the baseline models.
 A random initialisation of noise rate parameter \(\epsilon\) with the sigmoid as its activation function is employed for all experiments to maintain the fairness of the comparisons with other approaches.
 The value of \(\lambda\) in~\cref{eq:m_step_2} is set to \(1\) for all the cases.
-We integrate many SOTA approaches~\citep{li2020dividemix, zheltonozhskii2022contrast, garg2023instance, kim2021fine, feng2021ssr} into our graphical model, as explained in~\cref{subsec:noise_rate_integration}.
-For CIFAR100~\citep{krizhevsky2009learning} with IDN~\citep{xia2020part}, we integrate DivideMix~\citep{li2020dividemix} and InstanceGM~\citep{garg2023instance} into our model, given their superior performance across various noise rates.
-Additionally, we also use F-Dividemix (\cref{fig:bar-chart_various}) from FINE~\citep{kim2021fine}.
-Moreover, for red mini-ImageNet~\citep{jiang2020beyond}, we test our proposed approach with and without DINO self-supervision~\citep{caron2021emerging}.
-For the implementation without self-supervision, we use DivideMix~\citep{li2020dividemix} and InstanceGM~\citep{garg2023instance}, and for the self-supervised version, we only use InstanceGM~\citep{garg2023instance}.
-The models for Clothing1M~\citep{xiao2015learning} are trained using DivideMix~\citep{li2020dividemix} and SSR~\citep{feng2021ssr}.
-Furthermore, for mini-WebVision~\citep{li2020dividemix} and ImageNet~\citep{krizhevsky2012imagenet}, we test our model with C2D~\citep{zheltonozhskii2022contrast}.
-Additional implementation details are present in~\cref{subsec:implementation_supp}.
+We integrate many SOTA approaches~\cite{li2020dividemix, zheltonozhskii2022contrast, garg2023instance, kim2021fine, feng2021ssr, zhao2022centrality} into our graphical model, as explained in~\cref{subsec:noise_rate_integration}.
+For CIFAR100~\cite{krizhevsky2009learning} with IDN~\cite{xia2020part}, we integrate DivideMix~\cite{li2020dividemix}, C2D~\cite{zheltonozhskii2022contrast}, CC~\cite{zhao2022centrality}, and InstanceGM~\cite{garg2023instance} into our model, given their superior performance across various noise rates.
+Additionally, we also use F-Dividemix from FINE~\cite{kim2021fine}, as shown in~\cref{fig:bar-chart_various}.
+For red mini-ImageNet~\cite{jiang2020beyond}, we test our proposed approach with and without DINO self-supervision~\cite{caron2021emerging}.
+For the implementation without self-supervision, we use DivideMix~\cite{li2020dividemix} and InstanceGM~\cite{garg2023instance}, and for the self-supervised version, we only use InstanceGM~\cite{garg2023instance}.
+The models for Clothing1M~\cite{xiao2015learning} and mini-WebVision~\cite{li2020dividemix} (validation on ImageNet~\cite{krizhevsky2012imagenet}) are trained using DivideMix~\cite{li2020dividemix}, SSR~\cite{feng2021ssr}, C2D~\cite{zheltonozhskii2022contrast} and CC~\cite{zhao2022centrality}.
+Additional implementation details, empirical analysis, and computational analysis are presented in the supplementary material in \cref{sec:implementation_supp,sec:empirical_analysis,sec:computational_analysis}, respectively.